 Types of PCPs:

-A new provision under the Affordable Care Act requires plans to give members who receive the Advance Premium Tax Credit subsidy a three-month grace period to pay for their coverage.
+A provision under the Affordable Care Act requires plans to give members who receive the Advance Premium Tax Credit subsidy a three-month grace period to pay for their coverage.
 They cannot be terminated for non-payment during this period and are eligible to receive services as Premera members.

 Here's how it works: